 Fredericka was kind, generous, industrious, smart beyond her time, and admired for her wonderful and spunky personality by everyone who knew her.

 She attended Military Road Elementary School (the Washington Union Academy), Bannenker Junior High School, Spingarn High School in Washington D.C., and graduated from Morgan State University with her Doctorate in Mathematics.

-In 1960, Fredricka married Navy pilot Robert Richard Reaves III and had two beautiful sons; Robert Richard Reaves IV and Reginald Ricardo Reaves.
-Fredricka was a devoted mother who encouraged her children to put God first in their lives and to strive to reach their fullest potential.
+In 1960, Fredericka married Navy pilot Robert Richard Reaves III and had two beautiful sons; Robert Richard Reaves IV and Reginald Ricardo Reaves.
+Fredericka was a devoted mother who encouraged her children to put God first in their lives and to strive to reach their fullest potential.

 She departed this life suddenly on August 26, 2019 and leaves to cherish her memory her devoted son Reginald Ricardo Reaves, brother Frederick T. Patterson, several nieces and nephews, and a host of family and friends.